cs124/labs/Lab3_InformationRetrieval_Solutions.md

 **Question 7a.** Compare the results of a Google Search for "The Pope" with the generative AI example above.
 How does either approach affect the searcher’s potential intent?
 ```
 The Mirror approach (standard search) prioritizes the searcher's intent for historical accuracy.
+High precision
-High Precision for the query "Pope" but can reinforce the "erasure" of certain groups from public memory by only showing what has historically existed.
+for the query "Pope" but can reinforce the "erasure" of certain groups from public memory by only showing what has
-The Aspiration approach (generative AI) prioritizes inclusive representation but may frustrate a searcher looking for a specific historical fact, as it introduces elements that did not exist in that context.
+historically existed.
+The Aspiration approach (generative AI) prioritizes inclusive representation but may
+frustrate a searcher looking for a specific historical fact, as it introduces elements that did not exist in
+that context.
 ```
 **Question 7b.** In which specific scenarios would you opt for the mirror approach?
 In which would you opt for aspiration?

 ```
-Mirror: Historical research, legal documentation, or medical records where accuracy is the primary safety/functional requirement.
+Mirror: Historical research, legal documentation, or medical records where accuracy is the primary safety/functional
+requirement.

-Aspiration: Creative writing, marketing, or children’s media where the goal is to show potential futures and a broad range of human possibilities.
+Aspiration: Creative writing, marketing, or children’s media where the goal is to show potential futures and a broad
+range of human possibilities.
 ```
 **Question 7c.** The Stereotype Trap: Sometimes, in trying to be "diverse," AI models fall into a stereotype trap—returning the same specific visual style or average representation every time a certain group is mentioned.
 Does this repetition of stereotypes actually solve the problem of representation, or does it create a new form of bias?
 ```
 No, it often creates a new bias.
-If diversity is boiled down to a single repetitive archetype (e.g., the same clothing, setting, or descriptor for every person of x descent), it erases the true diversity within that group and can create new, flattened stereotypes.
+If diversity is boiled down to a single repetitive archetype (e.g., the same
+clothing, setting, or descriptor for every person of x descent), it erases the true diversity within that group
+and can create new, flattened stereotypes.
 ```

 We will now go back to the whole class and discuss group answers for Part 2 in a plenary session.